 - 1. DHS policies prevent detention/removal of immigrant parents who are crime victims - 2.
-Legal immigrants/naturalized citizens are more likely to flee with children, especially when - There have been threats of kidnapping children - They are dual nationals - They travel freely to and from U.S. - 3.
+US citizens and lawful permanent residents are more likely to flee with children, especially when - There have been threats of kidnapping children - They are dual nationals - They travel freely to and from U.S. - 3.
 Abused immigrant parents in family court have a path to immigration relief, work authorization & some benefits - 4.
-Custody does not affect parent's ability to file for or gain immigration benefits for their children.
+Custody does not affect parent's ability to file for or gain immigration benefits for his children.